-If your website is required to deliver a return on investment, particularly by selling products or services, or delivering customer service, informing or entertaining, your really need to accurately describe your website’s content, and allow it to become visible online.
+If your website is required to deliver a return on investment, particularly by selling products or services, or delivering customer service, informing or entertaining, you really need to accurately describe your website’s content, and allow it to become visible online.
 What’s that I hear?
 Oh, you want it to make you rich as well?
 But you don’t really want to make a serious commitment or effort to do the job properly?
 Right… good luck with that!
 And remember that old GIGO acronym – “Garbage In, Garbage Out!”

 Off-Site SEO Explained

 This may surprise you, but some people are dishonest about their site content.
-Frankly, some people handle the truth in a very awkward fashion indeed… Telling Google that your site is about Pamela Anderson, when its actually selling Bart Simpson comics, is deuced annoying to the people who visit it!
-Therefore, Google and other SE’s decided long ago that some external verification of every website’s content would assist their efforts to deliver the most relevant SERPs to their clients.
+Frankly, some people handle the truth in a very awkward fashion indeed… Telling Google that your site is about Pamela Anderson when it’s actually selling Bart Simpson comics, is deuced annoying to the people who visit it!
+Therefore, Google and other SEs decided long ago that some external verification of every website’s content would assist their efforts to deliver the most relevant SERPs to their clients.
 Makes perfect sense to me…

 How is this achieved, I hear you ask.
 Well, you’ve heard of links, right?
 Back to the book analogy – think of good links as being like a series of book reviews!
 What if lots of people are writing positive things about your site?
 What if multiple, external, widely distributed sites are all saying that your site is about “Bed & Breakfast Accommodation Christchurch NZ” huh?
 The balance of probability that your site is relevant to such a search is positively impacted by this external confirmation!
 A coincidence of keywords in on-site content and off-site links reassures Google immensely!
-Those keywords in the off-site links are referred to as anchor text, and should form the link title.
+Those keywords in the off-site links are referred to as anchor text and should form the link title.

 Search Optimisers Are Not Rocket Scientists

 Frankly, search engine optimisation, in the pure sense of the term, is not particularly difficult to understand, or to do.
-The aim of the search engines is to provide their customers with the content most relevant to the search they are making.
+The aim of search engines is to provide their customers with the content most relevant to the search they are making.
 Therefore, your salvation lies in making your content relevant to the known searches!
 Do some thorough keyword research, learn and understand your target audience’s searching behaviour.
-Plan pages that target specific, high-volume, low competition search phrases.
+Plan pages that target specific, high-volume, low-competition search phrases.

 Don’t be vague, don’t waffle, and help Google to help you!

-Can you afford your website to be second rate, disorganised and drifting ever further into the icy wastes of mediocrity?
-A comprehensive seo audit service will give you a better understanding of why SEO is so important to your website’s success, will you continue to ignore it?
+Can you afford your website to be second-rate, disorganised and drifting ever further into the icy wastes of mediocrity?
+A comprehensive SEO audit service will give you a better understanding of why SEO is so important to your website’s success, will you continue to ignore it?